kfischer-okarin/digital-garden/notes/reference.literature-notes.implementing-domain-driven-design.md

 - When you use Rest Resources (or any kind of data representation for the UI) then design them around use cases **not** around the actual aggregates
   - Keep UI and data structures decoupled

+## Application service
+- Used by the UI to actually do things
+- Uses domain services to realize the use cases
+- Think about outgoing interfaces:
+  - Do you want to expose domain models (i.e. add dependencies to it) as return types etc?
+  - Or do you want the overhead of DTOs?
+- Can be used to integrate several contexts for UI but if this is repeatedly happening and starting to contain some logic you should think about possibly extracting a new downstream context

+## Infrastructure
+- Concrete implementations of interfaces for technical capabilities like storage, messaging etc
+- Injected into/passed to application services
+- Ports/Adapters in Hexagonal Design

 ## Event Sourcing
 - Store your whole data only as a collection of events that happened and reconstruct your aggregates (or for that